chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 Second, we look at the aircraft types that the model performed well on.
 The results seem fairly intuitive.
 The B-2, E-3, and T-6 all have very unique features.
 F-18s are in the top few probably because of the lack of variety in images.
 Light aircraft stand out fairly well because of their clumsy, squarish shape.

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img15_class_accuracy.png" style='margin-left: auto; margin-right: auto; display: block;'>

+However, the model did not perform well on aircraft like the F-22, C-5, Private Jets, and the C-130.

 #### Confusion Matrix
 Third, to understand the poor performance on some classes, we need to inspect the confusion matrix.
 True enough, we note some confusion here.